fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    cd .\AdventureWorks.Web\
    ```

-2. Using the same terminal, run the ASP.NET web application project:
+3. At the command prompt, enter the following command, and then select Enter to run the .NET web application:

    CodeCopy